Tristanchaang/tristanchaang.github.io/pages/lit.md

 ### Romeo and Juliet

 What's in a name?
 That which we call a rose
 By any other name would smell as sweet.

 ### Julius Caesar

-Et tu Brute?
+Et tu Brut\'{e}?
 Then fall Caesar!